Charles Vane, 3rd Marquess of Londonderry: Vienna

 In 1814 he was also appointed Ambassador to Austria, a post he held for nine years (1814–1823).
 On 18 June 1814, to make him more acceptable in Vienna, Stewart was ennobled as Baron Stewart, of Stewart's Court and Ballylawn in County Donegal, by the Prince Regent.
-In the same year, he received honorary degrees from Oxford and Cambridge, was admitted to the Privy Council, and was appointed a Lord of the Bedchamber to the King.
+In the same year, he received honorary degrees from Oxford and Cambridge, was admitted to the Privy Council, and was appointed a Lord of the Bedchamber to the king.

 Lord Stewart, as he now was, attended the Congress of Vienna with his half-brother Lord Castlereagh as one of the British plenipotentiaries.
 He was not well regarded as he made a spectacle of himself with his loutish behaviour, was apparently rather often inebriated, and frequented prostitutes quite openly.
 He earned himself the sobriquet of Lord Pumpernickel after a loutish character in a play in fashion.

+In the following years he also served as British observer at the congresses of Troppau, Laibach and Verona.
+As the great powers were taking an increasingly reactionary approach, the British government sent Lord Stewart to observe, but not participate in the decisions.

 Second marriage and children

-Before the end of his diplomatic career Lord Stewart had, on 3 April 1819, married his second wife, Lady Frances Anne Vane-Tempest, daughter and heiress of Sir Henry Vane-Tempest, at her mother's house in Bruton Street, Mayfair, and took her surname of Vane, by Royal licence, as had been stipulated in her father's will.
-He was henceforth known as Charles William Vane, whereas his son out of his first marriage stayed Frederick Stewart.
+Before the end of his diplomatic career Lord Stewart had, on 3 April 1819, married his second wife, Lady Frances Vane-Tempest, a daughter and heiress of Sir Henry Vane-Tempest, at her mother's house in Bruton Street, Mayfair, and took her surname of Vane, by Royal licence, as had been stipulated in her father's will.
+He was henceforth known as Charles William Vane, whereas his son from his first marriage stayed Frederick Stewart.

-Children by Frances Anne Emily Vane-Tempest:
+Children by Lady Frances Vane-Tempest: